 Situated in between Paddington and Lancaster Gate is another popular local halal Malaysian restaurant named Tukdin.
 Their Curry Laksa wins with the generous amount of toppings they include.
 Apart from the usual tofu puffs, beansprouts, boiled egg and vegetables, Tukdin’s curry laksa is also loaded with chicken, prawns, and mussels.

-Halal status: Tukdin is a fully halal restaurant.
+Halal status: Fully halal

 Old Chang Kee